brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 Many illegal forums and marketplaces operate on the deep web, out of reach of search engines; cyber threat intelligence analysts often monitor these environments for data leaks.

+### Diamond Model
+**Definition:**
+A cyber threat intelligence framework used to analyze intrusions by mapping out adversary, infrastructure, capability, and victim.

+**Example Usage:**
+Using the Diamond Model, the CTI team linked the attack to an APT group with similar infrastructure patterns.

 ### Digital Forensics
 **Definition:**
 Digital Forensics is a scientific discipline focused on investigating digital devices to uncover evidence of cybercrime or misconduct.